 The Paul Peck Humanities Institute enriches the learning and teaching experiences of Montgomery College students and faculty, from all disciplines, through the humanities.
 The Institute reaches students in three ways: by offering humanities events that enable students on all three campuses to interact with speakers engaged in a wide variety of topics; by generating the Smithsonian Faculty Fellowship program, in support of Montgomery College faculty who utilize the Smithsonian as a teaching resource; and by providing internship programs that diversify the learning opportunities of high-achieving students.
 The Paul Peck Humanities Institute generates various additional programs and collaborations designed to enrich the experience of learners at Montgomery College and in our wider communities.
-For more information, please visit the website www.montgomerycollege.edu/humanities, or contact sara.ducey@montgomerycollege.edu.
+For more information, please visit the website www.montgomerycollege.edu/humanities, or contact sara.ducey@montgomerycollege.edu/humanities, or contact sara.ducey@montgomerycollege.edu/humanities, or contact sara.ducey@montgomerycollege.edu.